Great Stella Manual

 A couple of more advanced navigation controls are available in 3D views.
 Hold down the Space bar and you'll notice the mouse-tips in the bottom right corner change:

-In the default mouse selection mode (see below), faces and vertices may be selected with the mouse.
+In the default mouse selection mode (see below), faces, edges and vertices may be selected with the mouse.

-Faces and vertices can also be selected via the Info window.
+Face, edge and vertex types can also be selected via the Info window.

 Toolbars

-There are four toolbars arranged in three rows, with two in the last row.
+There are five toolbars arranged in three rows, with two in the first and last rows by default.
 They may be dragged and docked to different sides of the window, or dragged away into a separate window.
 Their positions will be remembered between sessions.
 The toolbars are:

 The buttons all have tool-tips, so if you place the mouse over a button and don't move for a moment, a small description of the button appears.